 It's relatively easy to determine what type of font is used on a web page or in a document.
 There are several ways to go about it, depending on where you're viewing the text, and how frequently you intend to check font styles.

 The font in a document

 Via word processor or text editor

-In addition, you may highlight the text on the web page that you want to determine the font for.
+You can highlight the text on the web page that you want to determine the font.
 Copy that text (right-click with your mouse and select Copy, or press Ctrl+C on your keyboard).
 Open a word processing application or text editor and paste (right-click with your mouse and select Paste, or press Ctrl+V on your keyboard) the text in a new document.
 Highlight the text again in the word processing document and look at the font option in the toolbar.
 It should display which type of font is used for that text.

 If you frequently like to check the fonts used on a web page, you might want to download a plug-in for your Internet browser.
-These plug-ins run automaticall when you view a web page, and can be accessed using a button on your toolbar.
+These plug-ins run automatically when you view a web page and can be accessed using a button on your toolbar.
 Most function similarly, either by highlighting the text or hovering over the font and clicking a button in the toolbar.
 The font name should appear in a pop-up window or text bubble.

 Though there are many free applications, some of them cost money to download.

 Via source code

 A more difficult, but still valid option to utilize is checking the source code for the web page.
 You can usually view the source code by right-clicking, on the web page and selecting the View page source option in the pop-up menu.
 The source displays the programming code used to build the web page.
-In this source code, you may be able to find the type of font being used for the text on the web page.
-However, often times the font type is specified in a CSS file, which may not be available for view.
+In this source code, you can find the type of font used for the text on the web page.
+However, often the font type is specified in a CSS file, which may not be available for view.